alexyorke/angular-test-no-tears/README.md

 - it only traverses one component deep.
 If component A has a nested component B, and component B has a nested component C, it will only get the imports from component B. A workaround is to run it on component B to get all imports for component C, then just add the imports from component B into component A.

+- does not get DI injected dependencies (e.g. in the constructor.)
+I'm working on this.

 - the Python code is probably the worst I've ever written.
 It does work pretty well though.

 - the paths to the repo are hard-coded.
 Change them in the script before running.